ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 ## One-more unforgeability {#unforgeability}

-The one-more unforgeability requirement states that it is hard for any adversarial Client that has received `m` valid tokens from the issuance phase to redeem `m+1` of them.
-In essence, this requirement prevents a malicious Client from being able to forge valid tokens based on the Issue responses that it sees.
+The one-more unforgeability requirement states that it is hard for any adversarial client that has received `m` valid tokens from the issuance phase to redeem `m+1` of them.
+In essence, this requirement prevents a malicious client from being able to forge valid tokens based on the Issue responses that it sees.

 The security model roughly takes the following form:

-- The adversary specifies a number `Q` of issuance phases to initiate with the Issuer, where each phase `i in range(Q)` consists of `m_i` Issuer evaluation.
+- The adversary specifies a number `Q` of issuance phases to initiate with the server, where each phase `i in range(Q)` consists of `m_i` server evaluation.
 Let `m = sum(m_i)` where `i in range(Q)`.
 - The adversary receives `Q` responses, where the response with index `i` contains `m_i` individual tokens.
-- The adversary initiates `m_adv` redemption sessions with the Issuer and the Issuer verifies that the sessions are successful (return true), and that each request includes a unique token.
+- The adversary initiates `m_adv` redemption sessions with the server and the server verifies that the sessions are successful (return true), and that each request includes a unique token.
 The adversary succeeds in `m_succ =< m_adv` redemption sessions.
 - The adversary succeeds if `m_succ > m`.

-The security requirement is that the adversarial Client has only a negligible probability of succeeding.
+The security requirement is that the adversarial client has only a negligible probability of succeeding.

 Note that {{KLOR20}} strengthens the capabilities of the adversary, in